fmaussion/scipro_ss2018/README.rst

 Scientific Programming (deprecated)
 ===================================

-Lectures notes of the scientific programming course at the University of Innsbruck.

-"Lecture notes of the master lecture **given in the summer term 2018**
+"Lecture notes of the master lecture scientific programming **given in the summer term 2018** at the University of Innsbruck.

 **These lecture notes are kept for documentation and historical purposes only!
 For the latest version visit:**